matthieu-str/Regiopremise/README.md

 for the location exactly, or, if unavailable, the RoW version which is an aggregate of all the countries not being in the biggest producers.
 (Of course add some transportation on top of these processes to model their distribution)
 - If you don't know where the production of your commodity occurs, BUT you know where it was bought, rely on the consumption markets.
-These describe where the commodity should come from on average, given the trade of the region.
+These describe where the commodity should come from, on average, given the trade of the region.
 - If you don't know anything about the process, you can either use the RoW or GLO process of ecoinvent, or rely on the global production process of ```Regioinvent```.